colinxfleming/state_geo_tools/README.md

 constants across tools when I need to iterate thru or populate a list of states (which is basically all the time).

-Quick and dirty for now.
-Probably don't use this yet.

 TODOS:

-* push to rubygems
 * option rename DC to whatever bonkers things people put down in text
 * count DC (and other states, I guess) when AKA strings show up